VitalPointAI/near-as-nep141-token/README.md

 ---------------

 - The "backend" code lives in the `/contract` folder.
-- `/contract/index.ts` is used to export the public accesible endpoints.
+- `/contract/index.ts` is used to export the public accessible endpoints.
 - Actual implementation code is splitted into the `/contract/nep/<standard-number>.ts` files
 - `/contract/misc/utils.ts` contains some helper methods.